 On this part of the course, you study at least two whole texts in your chosen topic area.
-At HBK, we opt for American Literature 1880-1940
+At HBK, we opt for American Literature 1880-1940 of all time and an example of the Great American Novel.

 THE GREAT GATSBY by F Scott Fitzgerald